jmlinger/lexart_labs_challenge/README.md

 # Instructions

-To initiate the conversation just enter a phrase that contains the words: hello, good or i want.
+To initiate the conversation just enter a phrase that contains the words 'hello', 'good' or 'i want'.

 After login enter a phrase that contains the word 'loan'.